Be The Campsite MVP: Curated Camping Gear.

 Difficulty: Easy – Moderate (distance).

-Setting: Wooded trails, lake, marsh, creeks, historic estate grounds.
+Setting: Wooded trails, lake, marsh, creeks, #historic-site.

 Facilities: Parking, toilets, picnic tables, garbage bins, museum.